sderosiaux/golb/src/pages/2015-03-01-perfmatters/index.md

 path: "/articles/2015/03/01/perfmatters/"
 language: en
 tags: ['javascript', 'perfmatters']
+description: "Performance matters.
+A website should not be optimized right away, but it must neither be under-performant."
 ---

 We see more and more websites that do not care of the performances.